-The GCR Intelligence Hub was set up in July 2019, with the following objectives delivered through four core functions:
+The Intelligence Hub was set up in July 2019, with the following objectives delivered through four core functions:

-In the coming months, we will be publishing the work of the Intelligence Hub on the Glasgow City Region website.
-If you have any queries or questions please direct them to Andrew Robertson.
+In the coming months, the work of the Intelligence Hub will start to be made available through the Glasgow City Region website.
+In the meantime, please direct any queries or questions to Andrew Robertson.